-Barack Hussein Obama II was born in Honolulu, Hawaii, on August 4, 1961.
-His mother, Ann Dunham, was born on an Army base in Wichita, Kansas, during World War II.
+Obama’s mother, Ann Dunham, was born on an Army base in Wichita, Kansas, during World War II.
 After the Japanese attack on Pearl Harbor, Dunham's father, Stanley, enlisted in the military and marched across Europe in General George Patton's army.
 Dunham's mother, Madelyn, went to work on a bomber assembly line.
 After the war, the couple studied on the G.I.
 Bill, bought a house through the Federal Housing Program and, after several moves, ended up in Hawaii.

 As a child, Obama did not have a relationship with his father.
 When his son was still an infant, Obama Sr. relocated to Massachusetts to attend Harvard University and pursue a Ph.D.
 Obama's parents officially separated several months later and ultimately divorced in March 1964, when their son was two.
 Soon after, Obama Sr. returned to Kenya.

-After high school, Obama studied at Occidental College in Los Angeles for two years.
-He then transferred to Columbia University in New York City, graduating in 1983 with a degree in political science.
-After working in the business sector for two years, Obama moved to Chicago in 1985.
-There, he worked on the impoverished South Side as a community organizer for low-income residents in the Roseland and the Altgeld Gardens communities.
+After graduating from Columbia University as an undergrad, Obama worked in the business sector for two years.
+He moved to Chicago in 1985, where he worked on the impoverished South Side as a community organizer for low-income residents in the Roseland and the Altgeld Gardens communities.

 "For a long time I sat between the two graves and wept," Obama wrote.
-"I saw that my life in America — the black life, the white life, the sense of abandonment I'd felt as a boy, the frustration and hope I'd witnessed in Chicago — all of it was connected with this small plot of earth an ocean away."
+"I saw that my life in America — the Black life, the white life, the sense of abandonment I'd felt as a boy, the frustration and hope I'd witnessed in Chicago — all of it was connected with this small plot of earth an ocean away."

 After law school, Obama returned to Chicago to practice as a civil rights lawyer with the firm of Miner, Barnhill & Galland.
 He also taught constitutional law part-time at the University of Chicago Law School between 1992 and 2004 — first as a lecturer and then as a professor — and helped organize voter registration drives during Bill Clinton's 1992 presidential campaign.

-Obama published an autobiography, Dreams from My Father: A Story of Race and Inheritance, in 1995.
-The work received high praise from literary figures such as Toni Morrison and has since been printed in more than 25 languages, including Chinese, Swedish and Hebrew.
+Obama published his autobiography, Dreams from My Father: A Story of Race and Inheritance, in 1995.
+The work received high praise from literary figures such as Toni Morrison.
+It has since been printed in more than 25 languages, including Chinese, Swedish and Hebrew.
 The book had a second printing in 2004 and was adapted for a children's version.